DataDog/hiring-engineers/answers.md

 vagrant ssh
 ```

-Now you can test your Flask application an send traces to Datadog.
+Test your Flask application by sending traces to Datadog.
 Use `curl` on the url your app is running at:

 ```
 curl http://0.0.0.0:5050/